frederic-perez/AmE-dictionary/data/dictionary.md

 __tantalizing__ _adj_ :three::hammer: _The revelations are a tantalizing indication of how much we still have to learn._
 __tantamount__ _adj_ :dart::seven: Equivalent in seriousness to; virtually the same as. _The resignations were tantamount to an admission of guilt._ _Syn_ equivalent to, equal to, amounting to, synonymous with, virtually the same as, identical to :es: equivalente
 __tap dancing__ _idiom_
-__tap into__ _idiom_ :seven: __1__ To establish a connection with; have access to: _tapped into a new market for their products._ _It has allowed me to tap into my best talents._ __2__ To take advantage of: _tapped into their enthusiasm to improve the school._ _A good way to tap into their wallets._ _To tap into the millions of dollars to be made from apps._ _It's possible that a new loan wouldn't have to be tapped into immediately._
+__tap into__ _idiom_ :seven: __1__ To establish a connection with; have access to: _tapped into a new market for their products._ _It has allowed me to tap into my best talents._ __2__ To take advantage of: _tapped into their enthusiasm to improve the school._ _A good way to tap into their wallets._ _To tap into the millions of dollars to be made from apps._ _It's possible that a new loan wouldn’t have to be tapped into immediately._
 __tap__ _v_ :nine: (tapped) __1__ To strike gently with a light blow or blows: _I tapped you on the shoulder to get your attention._ _Then he raised his cup and tapped Cato's._ __2__ To give a light rap with: _tap a pencil._ __3__ To produce with a succession of light blows: _tap out a rhythm._ __4__ To select, as for membership in an organization; designate. __5__ _informal_ To ask (a person) for money. _Entrepreneurs tap neighbors for funding._
 __taper off__ _v_ :two::hammer: (tapering off) _The celebration began to taper off._
 __taper<sup>1</sup>__ _n_ :four: (tapers) __1__ A convex shape that narrows toward a point. __2__ The property possessed by a shape that narrows toward a point (as a wedge or cone). __3__ _She said the blessing over the tapers._ :es: cirio (?)
 __taper<sup>2</sup>__ _v_ :nine::m: (tapered, tapering) To taper is to gradually grow smaller or more narrow or less intense.
 Taper is often used with the word "off." _Part of the power of the Vietnam Memorial is in how the two walls appear to "taper off" into infinity._
 __tapioca__ :mega:
 __tapped out__ _idiom_ Completely exhausted or depleted (of some resource). _A: "Do you want to place another bet?"
-B: "Nah, I'm tapped out."
+B: "Nah, I’m tapped out."
 Do we have any more ink cartridges?
 This one's tapped out._
 __taproom__ _n_ A room or establishment where alcoholic drinks are served over a counter. _Synonyms_ bar, ginmill, saloon
 __taproot__ _n_ :two::hammer: (taproots)
 __taps__ _A bugler played taps._